CDDemar/Holes_check/README.md

 # Params:
 - #### R: Radius.
-- #### S: Magnitude Value for discriminating the acceleration normalization of each point.
+- #### S: Magnitude Value for discriminating the normalized acceleration of each point.

 # Classes:
 - ## Point: